-- radioactive substances or dangerous gases getting into the environment - an explosion caused by a nuclear weapon or containing nuclear material - an accident while transporting a dangerous substance - war - an accident in a nuclear plant - an accident on a nuclear-powered vessel - an accident in a nuclear waste-processing facility - radioactive material ending up in the wrong hands
+- radioactive substances or dangerous gases getting into the environment - an explosion caused by a nuclear weapon or containing nuclear material - an accident while transporting a dangerous substance - war - an accident in a nuclear plant - an accident on a nuclear-powered vessel - an accident in a nuclear waste-processing facility - radioactive material ending up in the wrong hands - an explosion caused by natural gas.

-- radiation sicknesses - death
+- radiation sicknesses

+- death

+- damage to property.